deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding.
+> Table 5 presents the performance of six large language models on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy and F1 scores for each dataset.

 {{< table-caption >}}